nateranda/archbox/README.md

     usermod -aG wheel user_name
     visudo (uncomment %wheel line)

 You're welcome to add the user to more groups as you wish.
-If you don't want to use vim for visudo, put `EDITOR=nano` before `visudo` to use nano instead.
+If you don't want to use vim for visudo, add `EDITOR=nano` in front of `visudo` to use nano instead.

 ## Other Stuff
 Bluetooth: